-A domain name transfer is the process of moving a domain from one service/registrar to another.
+A domain name transfer is the process of moving the management of a domain from one registration provider/registrar to another.

 2. How do I transfer a domain to Hover?

-Before beginning the transfer process, you will need to ensure that your domain is properly set up for a transfer and that you have all of the required information.
-The process will vary depending on your domain provider, but there are general steps that are common between many registrars.
-Here is what you will first need to do with your current domain provider before transferring to Hover:
+Before beginning the transfer process, you will need to ensure your domain is properly set up for a transfer and that you have all of the required information.
+The process will vary depending on your current domain provider, but there are general steps that are common between many registrars.

 - Unlock your domain by removing/disabling the transfer lock.